TECNOGLASS ALERT: Bragar Eagel & Squire, P.C. is Investigating Tecnoglass Inc. on Behalf of Tecnoglass Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Tecnoglass Inc. (“Tecnoglass” or the “Company”) (NASDAQ: TGLS) on behalf of Tecnoglass stockholders.
+NEW YORK, Dec.
+17, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Tecnoglass Inc. (“Tecnoglass” or the “Company”) ( TGLS) on behalf of Tecnoglass stockholders.
 Our investigation concerns whether Tecnoglass has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.